Valkyrie: Modern art

 Valkyries have been the subjects of various poems, stories, works of visual art, musical works, movies, TV-series and cartoons, comic books, and video games.

 In poetry, valkyries appear in "Die Walküren by H. Heine (appearing in Romanzero, 1847), "Die Walküren (1864) by H. v.
 Linge, and "Sköldmon (appearing in Gömda Land, 1904).
 In music, they appear in Die Walküre by Richard Wagner (1870), from which the "Ride of the Valkyries" is the best-known theme.
 In literature, Valkyries make an appearance in Hans Christian Andersen's fairy tale "The Marsh King's Daughter".

 Works of visual art depicting valkyries include Die Walküren (sketch, 1818) by J. G. Sandberg, Reitende Walküre (fresco), previously located in Munich palace but now destroyed, 1865–66 by M. Echter, Valkyrien and Valkyriens død (paintings, both from 1860), Walkürenritt (etching, 1871) by A. Welti, Walkürenritt (woodcut, 1871) by T. Pixis, Walkürenritt (1872) by A. Becker (reproduced in 1873 with the same title by A. v.
 Heyde), Die Walkyren (charcoal, 1880) and Walkyren wählen und wecken die gefallenen Helden (Einherier), um sie vom Schlachtfield nach Walhall zu geleiten (painting, 1882) and Walkyrenschlacht (oil painting, 1884) by K. Ehrenberg, Walkürenritt (oil painting, 1888, and etching, 1890) by A. Welti, Walküre (statue) by H. Günther, Walkürenritt (oil painting) by H. Hendrich, Walkürenritt (painting) by F. Leeke, Einherier (painting, from around 1900), by K. Dielitz, The Ride of the Valkyries (painting, from around 1900) by J. C. Dollman, Valkyrie (statue, 1910) and Walhalla-freeze (located in the Ny Carlsberg Glyptotek, Copenhagen, 1886–87), Walkyrien (print, 1915) by A. Kolb, and Valkyrier (drawing, 1925) by E. Hansen.

+Valkyries are also referenced in modern books.
+A selection of female characters in the popular book series, A Court of Thorns and Roses, are elevated to the status of Valkyrie after completing a rigorous physical training program and subsequently revive the lost Valkyrie community.
 In comic books, a valkyrie is featured in the form of the eponymous Marvel Comics character Valkyrie (1972–onwards).

 In movies, the aforementioned Marvel comic book character is depicted by Tessa Thompson in Thor: Ragnarok (2017), Avengers: Endgame (2019), Thor: Love and Thunder (2022) and The Marvels (2023).
 There is also a valkyrie in Battle Beyond the Stars (1980) and The Northman (2022).
 In TV, valkyries are featured in the Bugs Bunny and Elmer Fudd version of Der Ring des Nibelungen in the Merrie Melodies cartoon What's Opera, Doc?
 (1957), and in the episode The Rheingold (2000) of Xena: Warrior Princess.

 In video games, valkyries are featured in Gauntlet (1985), the Valkyrie Profile series (1999–onwards), Age of Mythology (2002), Odin Sphere (2007; remake in 2016), God of War (2018) and God of War Ragnarök (2022), and Valkyrie Elysium (2022).
 The aforementioned Marvel character Valkyrie features in various video games based on Marvel comics and the Marvel Cinematic Universe, including Marvel Heroes and Lego Marvel's Avengers (see full list in the Valkyrie article).